What is Medium Transmission Line?

-The transmission line having its effective length more than 80 km but less than 250 km is generally referred to as a medium transmission line.
-Due to the line length being considerably high, admittance Y of the network does play a role in calculating the effective circuit parameters, unlike in the case of short transmission lines.
-For this reason the modeling of a medium length transmission line is done using lumped shunt admittance along with the lumped impedance in series to the circuit.
-These lumped parameters of a medium length transmission line can be represented using three different models, namely
+The ABCD parameters of a medium length transmission line is calculated using a lumped shunt admittance, along with the lumped impedance in series to the circuit.
+These lumped parameters of a medium length transmission line can be represented using three different models, namely:

 - Nominal Π representation (nominal pi model)